 Wisconsin requires the satisfactory completion of a driver education course (classroom and laboratory) for persons under 18 years of age electing to be licensed after the age of 16.
 There is no longer a State Driver Education Categorical Aid Reimbursement Program in Wisconsin.
 The last state categorical aid payments to districts were made in March, 2004.

 Although state categorical aids have been eliminated, the DPI will continue to administer public school driver education programs as it has in the past.
-Districts that are planning to continue offering driver education programs will still be required to submit and have on file in the department, an approved Program Approval Application (PI 1709).
-Approved and eligible districts may also continue to apply for, and issue, DPI student course completion certificates.
+Districts that are planning to continue offering driver education programs will still be required to submit and have on file in the department, an approved Program Approval Application (PII 1709).

-DPI Driver Education Program Approval Application (PI 1709)
+DPI Driver Education Program Approval Application (PII 1709)

 If you have any questions, please feel free to contact Randy Thiel at (608)-266-9677, or Mark Freudenberg at (608) 267-9239